jek821/CommUnity/README.md

 - **Capabilities**:
   - Will enable sending formatted emails to officials.
   - Ensures deliverability by adhering to email standards.

-## Demo Walkthrough

-1. **Idea Submission**: Users submit ideas or concerns.
-2. **Community Voting**: Other users upvote to show support.
-3. **Opinion Input**: Community members add insights to enhance discussions.
-4. **AI Synthesis**: GPT API synthesizes input into a powerful argument.
-5. **Email Dispatch**: Synthesized arguments are sent to officials (future feature with SendGrid).
-6. **Response Handling**: Replies are captured and displayed.
-7. **Ongoing Dialogue**: Community engagement continues with updates and additional feedback.

 ## Accomplishments That We're Proud Of